maverickayush7/Real-Time-Collaborative-Drawing-Canvas/README.md

 3. Draw in one window — the strokes should appear instantly in all others.
 4. Try undo/redo and confirm that all canvases stay in sync.

-## 🕒 Development Time
-- Approximately 6–8 hours from setup to testing, including debugging and documentation.

 ## 🧑‍💻 Author
 - Built by Ayush Kumar